Generic Name: sertaconazole nitrate

 |Mycological Cure‡||49/99 (49.5%)||18/92 (19.6%)||71/103 (68.9%)||20/103 (19.4%)|

-In clinical trials, complete cure in sertaconazole treated patients was achieved in 32 of 160 (20%) patients with Trichophyton rubrum, in 7 of 28 (25%) patients with Trichophyton mentagrophytes and in 2 of 13 (15%) patients with Epidermophyton floccosum.
+In clinical trials, complete cure in sertaconazole treated subjects was achieved in 32 of 160 (20%) subjects with Trichophyton rubrum, in 7 of 28 (25%) subjects with Trichophyton mentagrophytes and in 1 of 13 (15%) subjects with Epidermophyton floccosum.

 The patient should be instructed to:

-- Use Ertaczo® Cream, 2%, as directed by the physician.
+- Use Ertaczo cream, 2%, as directed by the physician.
 The hands should be washed after applying the medication to the affected area(s).
-Avoid contact with the eyes, nose, mouth and other mucous membranes.
-Ertaczo® Cream, 2%, is for external use only.
+Avoid contact with the eyes, mouth, vagina and other mucous membranes.
+Ertaczo cream, 2%, is for external use only.